pgj/freebsd-wifibox/README.md

 guarantees or warranties.
 It is shared in the hope that is going to be useful and inspiring for others.
-By its nature, it is a workaround and shall be deprecated once the FreeBSD wireless drivers and networking stack are caught up with that of Linux.*
+By its nature, it is a workaround and shall be deprecated once the FreeBSD wireless drivers and networking stack are updated to catch up with Linux.*

 ## Prerequisites